richardcavell/6809-strlen/Test suite/Readme.txt

 by Richard John Foster Cavell
 (c) 2017 (Licensed to you under the MIT License)

+To use the test suite on XRoar:

+  1. Type "make xroar" on your computer
+  2. Type RUN "TEST"   on the emulated Coco computer

-To use the test suite:
+To use the test suite on MAME:

-  1. Insert the disk STRLEN.DSK
+  1. Type "make mame"  on your computer
-  2. Type RUN "TEST"
+  2. Type RUN "TEST"   on the emulated Coco computer

 Richard Cavell